USC-ESPORTS/usc-valorant-stats/README.md

 2. run `npm start` in `client/`

 ## To Do
-### Server:
+### Server
-1. Analyze and compute best/average data points
+1. Compute and analyze the rest of the data points (agents/weapons/kdr/adr)
 2. Better handle rate limit issues (or reach out to API developers to resolve this issue)
-3. Add API calls to user id instead of username and tag for security
+3. Make API calls using PUUID instead of username and tag for security

-### Client:
+### Client
-4. Recreate the header from the official USC esports website for cohesion
+4. Recreate the header/footer from the official USC esports website for cohesion
 5. CSS.
 Yeah.

 ### Future Plans:
 6. Add competition match results
-7. Integrate this smoothly into the official [USC esports website](https://www.usctrojanesports.com/)
+7. Integrate this project into the official [USC esports website](https://www.usctrojanesports.com/)
 8. Format for mobile viewing